 New approaches to diversity, equity, and inclusion (DE&I) are challenging and changing the status quo in every way.
 On top of that, they reveal incredible benefits for the organizations that implement them.

-Treated as mere buzzwords to be used in the occasional staff meeting or annual training session, DE&I won’t do much.
+Treated as mere buzzwords used in the occasional staff meeting or annual training session, DE&I won’t do much.
 However, if you take those principles to heart and keep your organization committed to them, you are sure to earn trust and deeper commitment from your employees.

 We’ll explore those concepts in more detail and look at what trustworthy research has revealed about organizations that take diversity, equity, and inclusion seriously.

 Diversity, equity, and inclusion mean creating a work environment in which people of all identities feel welcomed in a meaningful way.
 In most organizations, DE&I requires significant and systematic changes.